rahee554/af-table/README.md

 - **Input Sanitization**: All search and filter inputs are sanitized to prevent SQL injection and XSS attacks.
 - **Virtual Columns**: Some virtual columns (such as function-based columns or those not present in the database) are ignored in SQL queries and filtering for security and performance.

+---

+## README Improvement Suggestions

+- Add a quickstart section for new users with minimal setup steps
+- Include a visual diagram of component architecture and data flow
+- Add more real-world usage examples (API data, array data, custom actions)
+- Document limitations and workarounds for nested relations more clearly
+- Add a troubleshooting section for common issues (SQL errors, relation problems)
+- Provide migration guides for upgrading from older versions
+- Add links to interactive demos or live examples
+- Include a section on extensibility: how to add custom filters, actions, or export formats
+- Add best practices for performance optimization and security
+- Document trait-based architecture and how to extend core features
+- Add FAQ for advanced use cases (multi-table joins, dynamic columns, etc.)